TIGE-UPM/InDash/README.md

-# Moodle Interactions Plugin Project
+# Interactions Dashboard (forked from Moodle Interactions Plugin Project at https://github.com/ugGit/mdl_interactions_plugin)

 Aim of this project is the creation of a learning analytics web application for data extracted from the Moodle standard log.